 Industrial Engineering

-Industrial engineers solve problems through the integration of engineering and business principles.
-As an industrial systems engineers you work to improve performance and productivity using problem solving.
-This major creates leaders who often serve as a link between engineering and management.
-Upon graduation, you will know how to manage budgets and projects.
-This major may be for you if you are interested in streamlining processes, evaluating and reducing strain on workers and the environment, saving companies money, and eliminating waste of time, money, materials, energy, and other commodities.
+Industrial engineers solve problems through the integration of engineering, mathematics and business principles.
+Industrial engineering is a discipline that encompasses the analysis, development, implementation and optimization of integrated systems and their components, including materials, supply chains, information, energy, people, money, time, equipment and associated processes.
+Industrial engineers design efficient, productive systems in a wide range of business, technical, industrial and governmental settings.
+Upon graduation, you will know how to optimize a range of engineering processes and manage budgets and projects.
+This major may be for you if you are interested in streamlining processes, evaluating and reducing strain on workers and the environment, saving companies money and eliminating waste of time, materials, energy and other commodities.

 Visit Department Website →